plokhotnyuk/jsoniter-scala/README.md

 Other benchmarks with results for jsoniter-scala:
-- [comparison](https://github.com/sirthias/borer/pull/30) with other JSON parsers for Scala mostly on samples from real APIs, but with mapping to simple types only like strings and primitives and results for GraalVM EE Java8 only
+- [comparison](https://github.com/sirthias/borer/pull/30) with other JSON parsers for Scala mostly on samples from real APIs, but with mapping to simple types only like strings and primitives and results for GraalVM EE Java 8 only
 - [comparison](https://github.com/dkomanov/scala-serialization/pull/8) with the best binary parsers and serializers for Scala
 - [comparison](https://github.com/saint1991/serialization-benchmark) with different binary and text serializers for